Site Diary

 A site diary is a daily record of activities, conditions, and events on a construction site, serving as a contemporaneous log for project management and dispute resolution.

-Why?
-Because construction disputes are often settled based on contemporaneous records.
-If a contractor claims two weeks of rain delays six months after the fact, the site diary is what proves or disproves it.
-If there's an accident and WorkSafe investigates, the diary shows what safety measures were in place.
-If a subcontractor claims they were on site for five days but you only saw them for three, the diary is your evidence.
+Why does all this matter?
+Because construction disputes are resolved on evidence, and contemporaneous records carry more weight than anything written after the fact.
+If a contractor claims two weeks of rain delays six months later, your site diary is what proves or disproves it.
+If there's a workplace accident and SafeWork investigates, the diary shows what safety measures were in place that day.
+If a subcontractor claims five days on site but you only logged three, the diary is your evidence.
+Australian courts and adjudicators give significant weight to daily records created at the time of the events they describe.
+A diary entry made on the day carries far more credibility than a statutory declaration prepared for litigation months later.

-The problem with traditional site diaries is that they're often handwritten, inconsistent, or simply not done.
-A superintendent might fill in Monday's diary on Thursday from memory, which defeats the purpose of a contemporaneous record.
-And paper diaries are impossible to search, aggregate, or report on.
+The problem with traditional site diaries is that they're often handwritten in cheap notebooks, inconsistent in format, or simply not completed.
+A superintendent might fill in Monday's diary on Thursday from memory, which defeats the entire purpose.
+Paper diaries can't be searched, aggregated, or cross-referenced with other project records.
+They get lost, damaged, or conveniently go missing when a dispute arises.

-Good project managers treat the site diary as non-negotiable daily practice — like brushing your teeth.
+Good project managers treat the site diary as non-negotiable daily practice.
 Five minutes at the end of each day to record conditions, progress, and any issues.
-That discipline pays for itself the first time you need to defend a claim or explain a delay.
+That discipline pays for itself the first time you need to defend a claim, explain a delay to your lender, or respond to a WorkSafe inquiry.
+The projects that run smoothly aren't the ones where nothing goes wrong — they're the ones where everything gets written down.

 How UpScale Handles This